banner svg (1)

 Finally, reflect on your documentation and adapt your teaching to each child’s level and interests.

 With authentic assessment, you’ll want to set up your classroom to prompt whatever skill you want to assess.
 However, assessing every skill for each child is tedious without the right tools.
-Brightwheel's Experience Curriculum helps with managing the assessment planning process with lesson plans, guides, and planning charts that allow you to track ongoing growth and development throughout the year.
+Brightwheel's Experience Curriculum manages the assessment planning process with lesson plans, guides, and planning charts that allow you to track ongoing growth and development throughout the year.

 The bottom line